dangershony/stratis-masternode/readme.md

 ## Running Stratis sidechain (Cirrus) masternode in docker

-This repo will show how to run Cirrus masternode in docker compose
+This guide will show how to run Cirrus masternode in docker compose

 ### Building the Fullnode image
 We will build the images from the repo itself